jaketracey/blog/content/blog/styling-accessible-html-file-inputs/index.md

 ## Conclusion

-It is entirely possible to style `<input type="file" />` on modern browsers in a way that does not impact the visual look and feel of your design.
+It is entirely possible to style `html±<input type="file" />` on modern browsers in a way that does not impact the visual look and feel of your design.
 Although not as powerful as a full fledged custom file upload widget, because it is default browser functionality and is widely supported, thanks to the highly vendor specific selectors that are available you can provide an accessible, good looking utility to upload files without any Javascript.